-Each course will have a unique three-digit alphanumeric code followed by a four-digit numeric number, course title, and number of units of credits associated with it.
+Each course will have a unique three-digit alphanumeric code followed by a four-digit numeric number, 1 character activity component (if applicable), course title, and number of units of credits associated with it.
 The three-digit alphanumeric code refers to either the school or a program within a school/division (discipline).

-Department Codes School of
+Department Codes